marcogalanti/unity_nashelper/README.md

  _uemcli -silent /sys/security set -restrictedShellEnabled no_

-after issuing this command user have to re-login to the service console start using the unrestricted shell.
+after issuing this command users have to re-login to the service console start using the unrestricted shell.

 - cache admin credential so that password is not requested during step execution for tasks automation.